 A YouTube vlogger on subjects including gender, relationships, and feminism, Hannah Witton presents subjects like body image and sex in a positive light.
 She covers everything from the trivial to the controversial in her three- to seven-minute videos.

-Hannah Witton’s most significant video is called Do I Look Like a Slut?
+Hannah Witton’s most significant movie is called Do I Look Like a Slut?
 This video brought her plenty of hate, but also a huge amount of positive feedback.
-The large number of views and comments were due, at least in part, to the video being featured on Upworthy.
+The large number of views and real comments were due, at least in part, to the video being featured on Upworthy.

 All this led to Hannah’s invitation to give a TEDx talk, which created a path to yet more opportunities — she is still working with people she met at the TEDx talk to this day.
 Hannah found the experience of talking to a live audience completely different to that of creating her videos (which she can edit) but just as thrilling.

 This key video helped Hannah reach people with very different opinions and world views to her own.
-The bad side of this was the abuse she received, but the positive side was that she enabled some people to see the issue in a new light.
-She goes into detail about this experience in both her TEDx talk and her interview with Brian Rose.
+The bad side of this was the abuse she received, but the positive side was that she enabled some people to see the live issue in a new light.
+She goes into detail about this experience in both her TEDx talk and her free online interview with Brian Rose on London Real TV.

 In the past, Hannah would receive a single hateful comment and the rest of her viewers would rush to her defense.
 Today, there is more an opportunity for debate — a chance for a balanced conversation.
 Hannah herself joins in by responding to comments in the first 48 hours.